 Answer-first: Deploy a resilient, production-ready AI swarm using OpenClaw, LiteLLM, and Docker.
 Covers routing, security, and zero-downtime agent orchestration.

 The era of simple, conversational AI chatbots is over.
 In 2026, the industry has aggressively shifted toward Agentic AI—autonomous systems capable of planning, executing, and iterating on multi-step workflows without constant human supervision.
+(For a deeper dive into these Agentic System Architecture principles, see our Agentic System Architecture masterclass).

 However, building an agent is the easy part.
 The real engineering challenge lies in the infrastructure required to keep a swarm of agents running 24/7.
 When your autonomous system relies on third-party LLM APIs, a single rate limit (HTTP 429) or a model deprecation (HTTP 404) can instantly crash your entire operational pipeline.